manifold-systems/manifold/README.md

 ### [Template Files with *ManTL*](http://manifold.systems/manifold-templates.html)
 Author template files with the full expressive power of Java, use your templates directly in your code as types.
+Supports type-safe inclusion of other templates, shared layouts, and more.
+[Check it out!](http://manifold.systems/images/mantl.mp4)
 ```java
 List<User> users = ...;
 String content = abc.example.UserSample.render(users);